aakolb/aeg_hob2hood/README.md

 # What is Hob2Hood
 The Hob2Hood function automatically controls the power of the extraction based upon the hob usage.
-The hood will turn on at the most suitable speed, adapting the extraction capacity to the cooking level used in the cooking zone.
+The hood will turn on at the most suitable speed, adapting the extraction capacity to the cooking level, which used in the cooking zone.

 # What is this project